solidfire/solidfire-cli/README.md

 --accountid

 AccountID for the account to modify.

 --username

 Change the username of the account to this value.

 --status

 Status of the account.

 --initiatorsecret

-CHAP secret to use for the initiator.Should be 12-16 characters long and impenetrable.
+CHAP secret to use for the initiator.
+Should be 12-16 characters long and impenetrable.

 --targetsecret

-CHAP secret to use for the target (mutual CHAP authentication).Should be 12-16 characters long and impenetrable.
+CHAP secret to use for the target (mutual CHAP authentication).
+Should be 12-16 characters long and impenetrable.

 --attributes

 List of Name/Value pairs in JSON object format.

 #### remove ####
 Command: